Fatah–Hamas conflict: February to April 2007

-Fierce fighting took place after Hamas killed 6 people on 1 February in an ambush on a Gaza convoy which delivered equipment for Abbas' Palestinian Presidential Guard, according to diplomats, meant to counter smuggling of more powerful weapons into Gaza by Hamas for its fast-growing "Executive Force".
-According to Hamas, the deliveries to the Presidential Guard were intended to instigate sedition (against Hamas), while withholding money and assistance from the Palestinian people.
+Fierce fighting took place after Hamas killed six people on 1 February in an ambush on a Gaza convoy delivering equipment for Abbas' Palestinian Presidential Guard.
+According to diplomats, the deliveries were meant to counter smuggling of more powerful weapons into Gaza by Hamas for its fast-growing "Executive Force".
+According to Hamas, the deliveries were intended to instigate sedition (against Hamas), while withholding money and assistance from the Palestinian people.

 On 8 February 2007, the Saudi-brokered Fatah–Hamas Mecca Agreement produced an agreement on a Palestinian national unity government signed by Fatah and Hamas leaders.
 The agreement included measures to end the internecine violence.
 The unity government was formed on 17 March.
 However, it struggled to resolve the two most pressing issues: an economic crisis and a collapse of security in Gaza.
-Violent incidents continued through March and April 2007.
-More than 90 people were killed in this period.
+Violent incidents continued through March and April 2007; more than 90 people were killed in this period.